Best Canadian Telco Dividend Stocks 2023

 The Canadian telecommunications dividend stock space is dominated by BCE (BCE.TO), Rogers (RCI.B.TO), Telus (T.TO), Shaw (SJR.B.TO) and Cogeco (CGO.TO).

-In fact you’ll find Telus in our Best Canadian Dividend Stocks for 2021 list:
+You can see that Telus claims the top spot on the list, and there’s good reason.
+In fact you’ll also find Telus in our Best Canadian Dividend Stocks for 2023 list:

 BCE and Rogers are unique telecommunications stocks in that they own and produce their own media content.
 Rogers also owns The Toronto Blue Jays (the Rogers Centre where they play their home games).
 They also own and operate Rogers Sportsnet and many other TV and radio outlets.